-With a recommendation from the 504 or ARD committee, students at Boles Middle School and Boles High School who are identified with dyslexia may receive instruction utilizing the Take Flight program from the campus dyslexia specialist.
+With a recommendation from an ARD committee, students at Boles Middle School and Boles High School who are identified with dyslexia may receive instruction utilizing the Take Flight program from the campus dyslexia specialist.
 These classes take the place of one elective during their school day.

 WHAT IS TAKE FLIGHT?